Startempire-Wire/Startempire-Wire-Network-Websockets/readme.txt

 7. Enable TLS encryption in plugin settings

+== Port Configuration ==

+The plugin supports two methods for configuring the WebSocket port:

+1. Recommended (Current):
+   define('SEWN_WS_DEFAULT_PORT', 49200);  // In wp-config.php

+2. Legacy (Deprecated):
+   define('SEWN_WS_ENV_DEFAULT_PORT', 8081);  // Will be removed in v2.0.0

+The default port 49200 is chosen from the IANA Dynamic Port range (49152-65535) to avoid conflicts with common development ports.
+See MIGRATION.md for detailed upgrade instructions.

 == REST API Endpoints ==
 | Endpoint                | Method | Description                     |
 |-------------------------|--------|---------------------------------|